Birkbeck/nlp-coursework-2024-25-Sandro-hr/README.md

-Full Name (as on student record): Sandro Herring Rodriguez
+Full Name (as on student record): Sandro Herring

 Student number: 13714665